-Motion Interpolation, also called Frame Interpolation or the Soap Opera Effect, is a form of video processing in which artificial animation frames are generated between existing ones by means of interpolation in an attempt to make the animation more fluid and to compensate for display motion blur.
+The Soap Opera Effect, also called Motion Interpolation or Frame Interpolation, is a form of video processing in which artificial animation frames are generated between existing ones by means of interpolation.

-Chances are you are seeing something which makes everything on your TV look like a cheap soap opera; this is thereby referred to as the “Soap Opera Effect”.
+Chances are you are experiencing something that makes everything on your TV look like a cheap soap opera; this is thereby referred to as the “Soap Opera Effect.”

-It’s a matter of preference, actually.
-Some people don’t notice it, some hate it and some like it.
-Mostly, people seem to hate it, because it feels somewhat artificial and unfamiliar, as we’re not used to watching TV with such a high frame rate shown to us.
+Mostly though, people seem to hate it because it feels somewhat artificial and unfamiliar, as we’re not used to watching TV with such a high frame rate shown to us.

 How Does Motion Interpolation Work?

-It was developed to help decrease motion blur on LCDs, as this is a big issue with this type of panel.
-Motion blur means that any object onscreen, which is in motion will be less detailed (blurry) compared to that same object when stationary.
+It was developed to help decrease motion blur on LCDs, as this is a big issue with this type of panel technology.
+Motion blur means that any object on-screen that is in motion, will be less detailed (blurry) compared to that same object when stationary.

 Thanks to their advanced processors, modern TVs can “guess” what is happening between the frames in the source footage.
 These new frames are a “hybrid” of the frame before and the frame after.
 Motion blur will be greatly reduced by using this technique.

-Depending on the TV model, motion smoothing can be enabled at 30FPS, 60FPS, and 120FPS.
+Depending on the TV model, motion smoothing can be enabled at 30FPS, 60FPS, or 120FPS.

 At 30FPS motion smoothing, the content with 30 or less FPS (Frames Per Second) gets interpolated to show 60FPS whereas 60FPS interpolation gives you the image with 120 fake frames per second and finally, 120FPS interpolation gives you 240FPS.